It’s written in our DNA. Our genes are what define us.

 WHAT IS NUTRIGENOMICS?

 Nutrigenomics is the study of how diet interacts with genes to impact on health and performance.
 It is the science that uncovers the relationship between genes, nutrition and human health.
-It looks at how our genetic variation modifies our response to diet.

 HOW DOES IT WORK?